 I worked as postdoctoral physics associate at the Interface and Surface Science Laboratory (ISSL) with Prof. Matthias Batzill at the University of South Florida, Tampa (U.S.).
 Most of my research focuses on fundamental materials science issues of graphene synthesis (in particular chemical vapor deposition growth) and mechanisms and control of interface formation between graphene and dissimilar materials, i.e. formation of heterostructured materials using in-situ UHV multi-approach techniques: STM, XPS, UPS, AES, and LEED.

 As PhD Student (November 2006 - March 2010):

 INPL – Institut National Polytechnique de Lorraine, Nancy (France)

 Thesis Title: Complex Metallic Alloy Surfaces: structure, properties and nanostructured surface.

-Under supervision of Prof. Jean-Marie DUBOIS, Dr. Julian Ledieu and Dr. Oliver Groening
+Under the supervision of Prof. Jean-Marie DUBOIS, Dr. Julian Ledieu, and Dr. Oliver Groening

 Link to the PDF dissertation

 2006 - Summer intern: Local measurement of the low energy electron transmission through auto-supported ultra-thin films.
 Supervisor: Dr. Alain Degiovanni.